ECSE321-Fall2018/t09-web/README.md

 ## Fleet Overview

 This view shows the Active Trips (ones that have yet to be completed) along with all Drivers and Passengers.
-The following table explains what information is shown when a list item contains
+The following table explains what information is shown within a list item

 Information | Active Trips | Drivers | Passengers
 ------| ------ | ------ | ------